neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 ### Subject

 * Each subject *must* have exactly one subject-level folder.
 * Subject-level folders *must* be prefixed with a key-value pair that is unique for each subject.
-The key *must* be `sub` and the value *must* be numerical, e.g. `sub-001`.
+The key *must* be `sub` and the value *must* be alphanumerical, e.g. `sub-123A`.
-* Subjects *should* be assigned ascending numerical labels as they are added to the project.
-The labels *should* be prefixed with an arbitrary number of 0s for consistent indentation and sorting, e.g. `sub-001`, `sub-002`, `sub-003`.
+* Subjects *should* be assigned ascending numerical labels as they are added to the project, e.g. `sub-001`, `sub-002`.
+The labels *should* be prefixed with an arbitrary number of 0s to ensure labels are the same length for consistent indentation and sorting.
 * Additional key-value pairs with alphanumerical labels *may* be appended after the `sub` key-value pair.
 For example, animal IDs (e.g. from the animal facility) can be added as follows: `sub-001_id-5645332`.
 The keys *should* be consistent across subjects.

 :::{hint}